wandi-techconsult/wandi-techconsult/README.md

 # 👋 Hi, I’m **Wandi Ngema**
+## A proud South African professional born in the Zulu Kingdom 🇿🇦🛡️.

 I'm a tech‑savvy and results‑driven **Business Development & Technology Sales Professional** with **3+ years of experience** in B2B and technology sales.
 I specialize in **outbound prospecting, new logo acquisition**, and generating **net‑new pipeline** through consultative, value‑based engagement.